pulumi/pulumi-hugo/themes/default/content/docs/using-pulumi/pulumi-packages/schema.md

 ---
-title_tag: Schema Overview | Pulumi Packages
+title_tag: "Using Pulumi: Understanding the Schema for Pulumi packages"
-title: Schema
 meta_desc: This page describes the schema for a Pulumi Package, describing the resources, functions and types
            that define a Pulumi Package.
+title: Schema
+h1: Pulumi package schema
 menu:
     usingpulumi:
         parent: pulumi-packages